 Chocolate production is threatened by climate change (opens in new tab).
 According to a 2016 report by the National Oceanic and Atmospheric Administration (opens in new tab) (NOAA), the primary cacao-producing countries of Côte d'Ivoire, Ghana, and Indonesia will experience a 2.1 degree Celsius (3.7 degrees Fahrenheit) increase in temperature by 2050.
 Rainfall will not rise along with the temperature, causing lowered humidity levels.
 As a result, viable land for cacao production will significantly shrink.
-According to the Intergovernmental Panel on Climate Change's Climate Change 2014: Impacts, Adaptation, and Vulnerability (opens in new tab) report, 89.5 percent of the 294 chocolate-producing locations studied would become less suitable by 2050.
+According to the Intergovernmental Panel on Climate Change's Climate Change 2014: Impacts, Adaptation, and Vulnerability (opens in new tab) report, 89.5% of the 294 chocolate-producing locations studied would become less suitable by 2050.

 Farmers and scientists are working to develop strategies to maintain chocolate production.
 Some farmers are planting taller trees next to cacao trees to increase shade and decrease moisture loss, according to the NOAA.
 Cacao plantations may also move to higher elevations with cooler temperatures and greater rainfall.

-Genetic scientists are taking a different approach.
+Genetic scientists are taking another approach.
 A January 2018 press release from the Innovative Genomics Institute (opens in new tab) announced a project to develop disease-resistant cacao.
 Condensing cacao plantations because of climate change could increase the spread of disease.
 The project will use CRISPR (opens in new tab) DNA-editing technology to make a heartier cacao seed.

-According to Slave Free Chocolate, 2.3 million children work in chocolate production in Ghana and Côte d'Ivoire, where they are vulnerable to trafficking, slavery and other violent labor practices.
+According to Slave Free Chocolate (opens in new tab), hundreds of thousands of children work in chocolate production in West African countries, where they are vulnerable to trafficking, slavery and other violent labor practices.
 The International Labor Rights Forum (opens in new tab) reports that these children are often exposed to chemicals, work long hours and are denied education.
-According to Epicure and Culture, many children are sold into slavery and never see their families again.
-Others are kidnapped.

 Consumers who want ethical chocolate should look for certifications designating Fair Trade, Rain Forest Alliance, UTZ, and Fair for Life, according to Slave Free Chocolate’s guide (opens in new tab) to chocolate companies.

-- National Confectioners Association: The Story of Chocolate
+- Learn more about the history of the chocolate industry from the National Confectioners Association: The Story of Chocolate.